Calculation and Selection of the Pressure Tank

 liters

-The first version of the expansion vessel calculation prioritizes the pump switching frequency.
-In systems with booster stations, well and booster pumps, an expansion vessel tank is necessary to reduce the frequency of switching on the pump.
+The first calculation option for the pressure tank prioritizes pump activation frequency.
+In systems with booster stations, well pumps, and booster pumps, a pressure tank is required to reduce the frequency of pump activation.

 Water cannot be compressed like air due to its physical properties.
-Therefore, even a short-term opening of one water tap in an apartment building can cause the pump to turn on.
-Frequent activation of the pump leads to its rapid wear and failure.
+Therefore, even a short-term opening of one faucet in a multi-apartment building can cause the pump to turn on.
+Frequent pump activation leads to rapid wear and breakdown.

-The switching frequency is related to the electric power of the pump.
-For example, pumps with a power of more than 8 kW are recommended to be turned on no more than 10 times per hour, pumps with a power of less than 5 kW - no more than 20 times per hour, and pumps whose power falls into the range of 5 to 10 kW a little more than 15 times per hour.
-This dependence is the basis of the above calculation algorithm.
+The activation frequency is related to the pump's electric power.
+For example, pumps with a power of more than 8 kW should be activated no more than 10 times per hour, pumps with a power of less than 5 kW – no more than 20 times per hour, and pumps in the range of 5 to 10 kW should be activated slightly more than 15 times per hour.
+This dependence is the basis of the calculation algorithm above.

-In addition to the power of the pump, the permissible switching frequency is affected by many other factors.
-For example, the greater the mass of moving parts, the lower the permissible switching frequency.
-Therefore, pay attention to the correspondence between the values of the switching frequency obtained as a result of the selection of the expansion vessel and the optimal frequency for the selected pump, and if necessary, repeat the calculation of the tank.
+In addition to pump power, many other factors influence the allowable activation frequency, such as the mass of moving parts.
+The larger the mass, the lower the allowable activation frequency.
+Therefore, pay attention to the match between the activation frequency values obtained from the pressure tank selection and the optimal frequency for the selected pump, and if necessary, recalculate the tank.

-The second option for calculating the expansion vessel prioritizes the stored water volume.
-It is recommended for systems in which the interruption of water supply is not allowed, but there are interruptions in the supply of electricity or water from centralized water supply systems.
+The second calculation option for the pressure tank prioritizes the stored water volume.
+It is recommended for systems where water supply interruptions are not allowed, but there are power outages or interruptions in the centralized water supply.

-Before connecting to the water supply system, it is necessary to set the pressure of the gas space in the expansion vessel (Pg) according to the value given in the calculation results.
-For this, it may be necessary to depressurize it through a nipple or pump up the tank with a compressor, depending on the factory-set pressure of the gas space.
-After creating the pressure of the gas space, connect the tank to the water supply system.
+Before connecting to the water supply system, it is necessary to set the gas space pressure in the pressure tank Pg (inflate the tank) according to the value provided in the calculation results.
+To do this, it may be necessary to release pressure through the valve or inflate the tank with a compressor, depending on the factory-set gas space pressure.
+After setting the gas space pressure, connect the tank to the water supply system.

-The maximum water pressure Pmax is taken to be no more than 4.5 bar, in some cases 6 bar.
-The minimum Pmin is the pressure at which the excess pressure at the upper water distribution valve is the minimum permissible value, usually (0.2-1.0 bar).
+The maximum water pressure Pmax is typically not more than 4.5 bar, and in some cases, 6 bar.
+As a minimum, Pmin is the pressure at which the excess pressure at the top faucet is the minimum allowable value, usually (0.2-1.0 bar).

 question : comment : feedback